Kick off the new tax year with 50% off our Ltd company accountancy packages!

 The Bribery act creates four new offences:

-And there are also ‘confiscation’ proceedings allowed as part of the act, which means an individual/organisation can have the proceeds stemming from the criminal bribe forfeited.
+There are also ‘confiscation’ proceedings allowed as part of the act, which means an individual/organisation can have the proceeds stemming from the criminal bribe forfeited.

-The Government, although not defining what these ‘adequate procedures’ are, have published guidance outlining the steps a company must take in order to demonstrate that the briber acted contrary to the company’s expectations.
+The government, although not defining what these ‘adequate procedures’ are, have published guidance outlining the steps a company must take in order to demonstrate that the briber acted contrary to the company’s expectations.

 To minimise the risk of falling foul of the Act, Companies should have: